Academic Catalogs

 Demonstration of Critical Thinking

-The student evaluates various personal finance situations and recommends possible approaches or solutions.
+Students evaluate various personal finance situations and recommend possible approaches or solutions.
+These include preparing short-, intermediate-, and long-term financial goals.

 Required Writing, Problem Solving, Skills Demonstration